Dr. Steven Brewer

 Steven Brewer is an assistant professor of marketing at Carroll University.
 He joined Carroll in 2019 after teaching at the College of Saint Mary in Omaha.
 He has nearly 30 years of marketing experience, first in the business world as a marketing manager and small business owner, and then in higher education.
 His research interests include professional social networking, marketing management, and integrating college mission into the business curriculum.

-- Drake University, Bachelor of Arts in Public Relations/Advertising, 1990
+- B.A., Drake University, Public Relations/Advertising

 Areas of Specialization